cristivalea/root-cause-analysis/docs/02-current-process.md

 **The first plausible cause wins.**
 When the investigation is long and tiring, the first explanation that sounds reasonable is usually accepted.
 Alternative causes are rarely written down.

+**The investigation depends on who is available.**
+The people who can judge a production failure are the most senior and the most booked.
+If they are busy with another incident, the RCA waits for them.

+**Memory decides more often than evidence.**
+The investigation starts from what the team remembers about the last similar failure.
+A familiar cause is accepted faster than an unfamiliar one, and the evidence is then read to confirm it instead of to test it.

 **The result depends on the person.**
 Two experts investigating the same incident produce two different documents, with